-For details on the full GIB® compound and accessory range refer to pp. 21-26.
+For details on the full GIB® compound and accessory range refer to p.
+19-24.

 Note: The use of correct GIB® materials and practices is critical to delivering adequate joint strength and resistance to cracking which in turn contributes to the performance of GIB® plasterboard bracing systems.